-To help you get to grips with the unusual properties of fresh plaster, we’ve put together a simple step-by-step guide to ensure you get a professional finish.
+To help you get to grips with the unusual properties of fresh plaster, we’ve put together a simple step-by-step guide to how to paint on new plaster to ensure you get a professional finish.
+Just add a little patience and preparation.

-- A foam roller (and paint tray) see our pick of the best rollers
+- A foam roller (and paint tray) – take a look at our pick of the best rollers

 - A small paint brush